fujiepku/fujiepku.github.io/_pages/about.md

 (Nov.
 05, 2021) It is finally online, please visit: [https://www.worldscientific.com/doi/10.1142/9789811230134_0003](https://www.worldscientific.com/doi/10.1142/9789811230134_0003)

-** Second chapter is with Xifan.
+** Second chapter is with Xifan Wu.
 Title is "Theoretical X-ray Absorption Spectroscopy of Liquid Water Using First Principles Calculations", chapter 1 of "Properties of Water from Numerical and Experimental Perspectives" by CRC Press.

 (Aug.
 14, 2022) Please visit: [https://doi.org/10.1201/9780429028663](https://doi.org/10.1201/9780429028663)